dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 - the compile code and expressions are almost the same speed around 25 nS, with 2 nanoseconds between them.

-- reflection is orders of magnatude slower.
+- reflection is orders of magnitude slower.

 - activator .....